Drug Facts: Teens Under Drugs

 A teenager’s brain is still developing.
 Thus, they risk suffering from long-term behavioral and cognitive effects when they abuse drugs at this age.
-There are higher chances for teenagers to develop drug addiction in adulthood when they start abusing at that age.
+Teenagers have higher chances of developing drug addiction in adulthood when they start abusing at that age.

 However, teens give these reasons because they are usually exposed to certain risk factors.
 The more risk factors, the higher the chances the teenager will experiment with drugs and eventually get addicted.